KennyOliver/Searchable-CSV/README.md

 [![](https://repl.it/badge/github/KennyOliver/searchable-csv)](https://repl.it/@KennyOliver/searchable-csv)

-A Python program that can search through a CSV database file!
+Python program that can search through/input data into a CSV database file!

 Kenny Oliver ©2021